Google Grant Application: A Nonprofit’s Guide to Applying

 • Be registered in your country and have valid charity status.
 For U.S.-based nonprofits, that means that you need to have 501(c)(3) status.

-• Create a Google for Nonprofits account and be registered with either TechSoup or Percent.
+• Create a Google for Nonprofits account and be verified by Percent.
 Not registered?
 We’ll walk you through how to get started in the next section.

 • Not be a governmental entity, hospital/healthcare organization, or academic institution.
 Google does make some exceptions, though.
 For instance, charitable arms or foundations associated with healthcare organizations are still eligible.